Christoph Koncz

 Chief Conductor: Deutsche Kammerakademie Neuss am Rhein

-Currently in his fourth season as Chief Conductor of the Deutsche Kammerakademie Neuss am Rhein, in September 2022 Christoph Koncz was appointed MD Designate of Orchestre symphonique de Mulhouse starting the post in September 2023.
-He also has a close relationship with the renowned French period instrument ensemble Les Musiciens du Louvre.
-His debut at the 2013 Salzburg Mozartwoche was followed by concerts at prestigious venues such as the Berlin, Cologne and Munich Philharmonie, Vienna Konzerthaus, KKL Lucerne and Concertgebouw Amsterdam, as well as at the Salzburg Festival.
+In September 2023 Christoph Koncz is starting his tenure as Music Director of Orchestre symphonique de Mulhouse.
+Currently in his fifth season as Chief Conductor of Deutsche Kammerakademie Neuss am Rhein, Christoph Koncz has also been appointed Principal Guest Conductor of the renowned French period instrument ensemble Les Musiciens du Louvre.
+His debut at the 2013 Salzburg Mozartwoche was followed by concerts at such prestigious venues as the Berlin, Cologne, Hamburg and Munich Philharmonie, Vienna Musikverein and Konzerthaus, KKL Lucerne and Concertgebouw Amsterdam as well as at the Salzburg Festival.

 Show More

-In 2008, at the age of twenty, Christoph Koncz was appointed principal second violin of the Wiener Philharmoniker, a position he has held ever since.
-He plays the 1707 ex Brüstlein violin by Antonio Stradivari on a generous loan from the National Bank of Austria.
+In 2008, at the age of twenty, Christoph Koncz was appointed principal second violin of Wiener Philharmoniker, a position he has held ever since.
+He plays the 1707 ex Brüstlein violin by Antonio Stradivari on generous loan by the National Bank of Austria.

 HarrisonParrott represents Christoph Koncz for worldwide general management.